The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

 \section{The relational bottleneck in neural architectures}

-Figure~\ref{rel_bottleneck_architectures} (Key Figure) depicts three neural architectures that implement the relational bottleneck through the use of architectural inductive biases.
-Here, we discuss how the distinct mechanisms employed by these models implement the same underlying principle.
-In particular, a common aspect of all three architectures is the use of inner products to represent relations, which ensures that the resulting representations are genuinely relational.
-In each case, we also contrast these architectures with closely related approaches that do \textit{not} incorporate a relational bottleneck, emphasizing how this key architectural feature gives rise to the data-efficient induction of abstractions.
+Figure~\ref{rel_bottleneck_architectures} (Key Figure) depicts three architectures that implement the relational bottleneck through architectural inductive biases.
+Here, we discuss how the distinct mechanisms in these models implement the same underlying principle.
+In particular, a common element is the use of \textbf{inner products} to represent relations, which ensures that the resulting representations are genuinely relational.
+In each case, we also contrast these architectures with related approaches that do \textit{not} incorporate a relational bottleneck, emphasizing how this key architectural feature enables the data-efficient induction of abstractions.